cloudflare/cloudflare-docs/content/learning-paths/secure-internet-traffic/build-http-policies/data-loss-prevention.md

 To validate your regex, use [Rustexp](https://rustexp.lpil.uk/).
 {{</Aside>}}

-For example, you can use a custom expression to when your users share product SKUs in the format `CF1234-56789`:
+For example, you can use a custom expression to detect when your users share product SKUs in the format `CF1234-56789`:

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}